remnantkevin/rails-elasticbeanstalk-example/README.md

 - Puma `5.6.2`
 - Bundler` 2.3.7`
 - Node `16.14.0`
-- Yarn `1.22.17` (not available on command line)
 - Postgresql `9.2`

-# Database
+### Database

-In order to use a more up to date version of PostgreSQL (that is compatible with the `pg` gem), we need to update the version of the `postgresql` tool that is available to the app in the EB containers.
+In order to use a more up-to-date version of PostgreSQL (that is compatible with the `pg` gem), we need to update the version of the `postgresql` tool that is available to the app in the EB containers.

-To do this we configure the ... to use the `yum` package manager and the latest version of the `postgresql` tool available in the [`amazon-linux-extras` library](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-install-extras-library-software/).
-The latest version (as at `2022-03-05`) is `13.3`.
+See the [`00_upgrade_to_postgresql13.sh`](.platform/hooks/prebuild/00_upgrade_to_postgresql13.sh) hook for how this update is done.

 `13.3` is also used when creating the PostgreSQL RDS instance that is coupled to the EB environment.

+### Procfile

+A different `Procfile` is needed in the web application than in the worker application.
+Both files exist in this repo ([`Procfile.web`](Profile.web) and [`Procfile.wroker`](Profile.worker)), but only one gets used in the specific application (see [`02_use_correct_procfile.sh`](.platform/hooks/prebuild/02_use_correct_procfile.sh) for more details).

+## Using the example

+- Copy and modify the EB CLI [sample config file](.elasticbeanstalk/config.sample.yml).
+- See [the launch script](scripts/launch.rb) for details on how to deploy new web and worker applications.
+- Use `eb deploy` as usual, making sure to update the EB CLI config file (`.elasticbeanstalk/config.yml`) with the correct environment name and application name beforehand.

-# TODO
+## TODO

-- cleanup / comment out puts in launch script
+- more details on set up
+- more detailed explanantion of architecture and reasons why things were done the way they were
+- limitations of EB
+- limitations of the current setup

-- images/files in S3
+- connect app to images/files on S3
+- security considerations
+- launch script could be done using AWS Ruby SDK, CloudFormation, AWS CDK, etc.